Cellular $E_k$-algebras: Homotopy theory of monads and indecomposables

 \begin{definition} An augmented simplicial $T$-algebra $\epsilon \colon \gX_\bullet \to \gX$ is a \emph{free simplicial resolution} of $\gX$ if \begin{enumerate}[(i)] \item the map $\epsilon \colon \gr{\gX_\bullet}_T \to \gX$ is a weak equivalence, \item each $\gX_p$ is a free $T$-algebra, \item $\gX_\bullet \in \cat{s}\Alg_T(\sfC)$ is Reedy cofibrant. \end{enumerate} \end{definition}

 By Lemma \ref{lem:geom-rel-cofibrations}, if $\gX_\bullet$ is a free simplicial resolution then $\gr{\gX_\bullet}_T \in \Alg_T(\sfC)$ is cofibrant.
-Because the weak equivalence $\epsilon \colon \gr{\gX_\bullet}_{T} \to \gX$ need not be a fibration, this is not necessarily a cofibrant replacement.
+Because the weak equivalence $\epsilon \colon \gr{\gX_\bullet}_{T} \to \gX$ need not be a fibration, this is not necessarily a cofibrant replacement but only a cofibrant approximation.
 However, as explained in Section \ref{sec:axioms-of-model-cats} we can still use it to compute left derived functors: if $F \colon \Alg_T(\sfC) \to \sfD$ is a functor which commutes with geometric realization and preserves trivial cofibrations between cofibrant objects, there are natural weak equivalences